freibergs/Jira-Managers/readme.md

 1. Loads environment variables and sets up authentication for Jira and Google Sheets.
 2. Retrieves a deletion condition from a specified cell in the Google Spreadsheet.
+3. For each project:
+   - Finds the corresponding Epic.
+   - For each Task under the Epic:
-3. Searches for and deletes Subtasks that match the condition and were created yesterday.
+     - Searches for and deletes Subtasks that match the condition and were created on the specified date.
-4. Searches for Tasks that match the condition and were created yesterday.
-5. For each Task, checks if it has any remaining Subtasks.
-If not, it deletes the Task.
+     - If no Subtasks remain, deletes the Task.
-6. Logs all actions and any errors encountered.
+4. Logs all actions and any errors encountered.

-Key functions:
-- `get_condition()`: Retrieves the deletion condition from Google Sheets.
-- `get_issues_to_delete()`: Searches for Jira issues matching the deletion criteria.
-- `delete_issue()`: Deletes a specified Jira issue.
-- `check_if_subtasks_exist()`: Checks if a Task has any remaining Subtasks.

 ## Environment Variables

 - `JIRA_URL`: Your Jira instance URL
 - `API_USERNAME`: Your Jira account email
 - `API_TOKEN`: Your Jira API token
-- `PROJECT_KEY`: The key of the Jira project where tasks will be created/deleted
+- `START_DATE_FIELD_ID`: Custom field ID for start date
+- `END_DATE_FIELD_ID`: Custom field ID for end date
 - `GOOGLE_API_KEY`: Your Google Sheets API key
-- `GOOGLE_SPREADSHEET_ID`: The ID of the Google Spreadsheet containing manager data
+- `GOOGLE_SPREADSHEET_ID`: The ID of the Google Spreadsheet containing project and manager data
 - `GOOGLE_SPREADSHEET_NAME`: The name of the sheet within the spreadsheet
 - `GOOGLE_DELETE_CONDITION_CELL`: The cell containing the deletion condition
+- `DAYS_AGO_TO_DELETE`: Number of days ago to target for deletion

 ## Google Spreadsheet Structure